4.9

 Floral Designer with over 4 years of experience in creating unique and visually appealing floral arrangements for weddings, events, and corporate settings.
 Renowned for collaborating with clients to fulfill their specific floral needs and staying updated on emerging design trends.
 A proven track record of incorporating high levels of detail and ensuring client satisfaction.

-4. Keep It Brief and Blossoming
+4. Keep It Focused and Easy to Scan

 Takeaway